-Christopher E. Hoyme is a Shareholder in the Omaha, Nebraska office of Jackson Lewis P.C.
-Mr. Hoyme's accomplishments in employment law were recently recognized by his listing as 2015 Lawyer of the Year in Litigation - Labor and Employment for the Omaha metropolitan area by Best Lawyers and U.S. News & World Report.
+Christopher E. Hoyme is a Shareholder in the Omaha, Nebraska, office of Jackson Lewis P.C.
+His accomplishments in employment law were recently recognized by his selection as 2015 Lawyer of the Year in Litigation - Labor and Employment for the Omaha metropolitan area by Best Lawyers and U.S. News & World Report.

 Mr. Hoyme represents management nationwide in all facets of employment litigation.
 He has successfully defended employers across the country in over 40 federal and state courts, as well as before numerous federal and state administrative agencies across the country.

 Mr. Hoyme looks for practical solutions for clients facing litigation.
 He believes in a proactive, preventive approach to dealing with employment issues so that clients are placed in the best possible position to avoid lawsuits before they are filed.
 However, once a client is faced with defending a lawsuit, Mr. Hoyme's approach is to respond quickly and aggressively, making him a formidable opponent in the courtroom.